marequest/marequest/README.md

 ---

-### 📌 Featured work

-Pinned below you'll find:
-- **Automation case studies** — real-world workflows (sanitized) for lead outreach, invoicing, ticketing, and content pipelines, each with the problem, the architecture, and the result.
-- **AI engineering projects** — RAG and agent systems built from scratch, with evaluation, cost, and latency notes.

-> Client workflows are shared as sanitized, reference implementations — no credentials, no client data — focused on architecture and approach.

----

 ### 📫 Get in touch

 🌐 💼 [LinkedIn](https://www.linkedin.com/in/markojovicic) · ✉️ markojovicic.rs@gmail.com

 📍 Belgrade, Serbia · Open to full-time roles and freelance automation/AI projects

+> Client workflows are shared as sanitized, reference implementations — no credentials, no client data — focused on architecture and approach.